Drop Cloths and Masking Supplies

 It's important to clean the surface you're about to paint, especially if you're working outdoors.
 You'll need a bucket, detergent, rags and sponges.
 If you're working outdoors, it may help to have a scrub brush attached to a long handle.
 A pair of metal paint scrapers – one 2" and one 4" – are suitable for removing peeled paint and applying wood filler or spackling compound where needed.
 If working outdoors, use exterior filler and acrylic latex caulk to touch up trim edges.
 Don't forget several different grits of sandpaper, including fine, for smoothing filler and scuffing glossy surfaces.

 Painting sometimes requires reaching high areas by standing on a ladder.
-When using a stepladder, make sure it's tall enough for you to reach everything from approximately the second-highest rung.
+When using a stepladder, make sure it's tall enough for you to reach everything from approximately the second-highest step.
 To keep your extension ladder from slipping, get bungees or ropes and hooks to secure it to the siding and fascia.
 Whether you're working inside or outside, you should wear a facemask when using a paint sprayer to avoid inhaling overspray.
 Rubber-soled shoes and latex gloves provide traction and stability when working indoors or out.

-Check the coverage specifications of the paint you're using to make sure you purchase enough, and add 10 percent to avoid making extra trips to the paint store.
+Check the coverage specifications of the paint you're using to make sure you buy enough, and add 10% to avoid making extra trips to the paint store.
 If painting bare wood or drywall, you'll also need primer, or you can try using a product that combines paint and primer in one application.
 Available at hardware and big box stores, a paint sprayer will help to expedite your painting project.
 It's the only application tool you need, other than a paintbrush, for the occasional touch-up.
 Wagner FLEXiO sprayers have an adjustable tip and air pressure controller so they can handle paints of all consistencies.